Living in Romania

 We asked people how much they someone comfortably live on in Romania, they wrote:

 "The cost of living in Romania is generally considered to be quite affordable.
 The capital city of Bucharest is the most expensive place to live in the country, with prices for goods and services being higher than in other parts of Romania.
 The rental price for a nice 1 bedroom apartment in Romania is around $400 USD per month, while a nice 2 bedroom apartment is around $600 USD per month.
-Eating dinner at a moderately priced restaurant in Romania will cost around $10 USD per person," wrote one expat living in Romania.
+Eating dinner at a moderately priced restaurant in Romania will cost around $10 USD per person," mentioned an expat living in Romania.

 What type of recreational facilities are in Romania?